ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 | Variable period costs (per units) | \$18.00     |
 | Fixed period costs                | \$1,900,000 |

+- Period costs are paid periodically (i.e. monthly), but can be fixed or variable.

 ### Q1:

 - Calculate the net income of the telecom division (before taxes) using